 Cove.tool has costs values for various building products, building systems, and operational/utility costs.
 These values come from a few different places.
 Building products and systems in cove.tool have their costs typically provided directly from our Manufacturer Partners, which include regional price variations linked to the user's building location.
-Cove.tool also partners with strategic owners, pre-construction teams, and other industry leaders, of whom have given cove.tool access to multiple national database for construction costs.
+Cove.tool also partners with strategic owners, pre-construction teams, and other industry leaders, of whom have given cove.tool access to multiple national databases for construction costs.
 These numbers are used to estimate costs for the rest of cove.tool's non-manufacturer provided inputs and an extensive utility cost database.
-Once assembled, all cost values are meant to give user's an apples-to-apples comparison for understanding the benefits and/or drawbacks of each building designs and/or performance strategy.
+Once assembled, all cost values are meant to give users an apples-to-apples comparison for understanding the benefits and/or drawbacks of each building's designs and/or performance strategy.
 So that when you start to discuss the project with the design team or a client, you can be in the right ball-park for costs when capable of identifying cost-effective strategies and unnoticed areas of opportunity.
-If users would like a more personable and region-specific costs, cove.tool allows for users to add, delete, and edit existing cost values through the different tools.
-Also users are welcomed to invite cost estimators into a project, to edit and/or validate the input costs.
+If users would like a more personable and region-specific costs, cove.tool allows users to add, delete, and edit existing cost values through different tools.
+Also, users are welcomed to invite cost estimators into a project, to edit and/or validate the input costs.

-Where to see costs values?
+Where to see cost values?

-Costs values are displayed all throughout a users project.
-They will play various roles for your project, and can be seen in the following cases.
+Costs values are displayed all throughout a user's project.
+They will play various roles for your project and can be seen in the following cases.

 - As a Result.
 Costs are used to give users ball-park ideas of the whole building costs.